RyanRosario/ucla-cs144/lecture9/chat/README.md

-# Socket.io Chat Room Application
+# Socket.io Chat Room Demo

 A simple real-time chat application using Socket.io and Express that allows users to join different course-specific chat rooms.